-The set-up employed for the analysis of the paintings in the Chigi Palace are the following.
-In the PT technique the sample heating has been induced by means of two 3 kW flash lamps oriented at 45° with respect to the surface of the investigated sample, delivering few milliseconds long pulses.
-The emitted light from the lamps has been filtered in order to eliminate the mid-infrared spectral component and, hence, to suppress contributions to the recorded signal originated from reflections at the sample surface.
+The setup employed for the analysis of the paintings in the Chigi Palace is as follows.
+In the PT technique, the sample heating is induced by means of two 3 kW flash lamps oriented at 45° with respect to the surface of the investigated sample, delivering a few millisecond-long pulses.
+The emitted light from the lamps is filtered in order to eliminate the mid-infrared spectral component and, hence, to suppress any contributions to the recorded signal originating from reflections at the sample surface.

-In the MIR technique, the sample illumination has been performed by using a continuous wave halogen lamp positioned at about 2 meters from the paintings.
-In both the two techniques, the images have been recorded by means of a Cedip JADE camera (320x240 pixel, InSb focal plane array, 30 m pitch, 3.6-5.1 m wavelength range, Noise Equivalent Temperature Difference (NETD) < 25 mK at 30 °C), positioned perpendicularly with the respect to the painting surface.
-Image acquisition and processing have been carried by means of the Altair 5.50 software.
+In the MIR technique, the sample illumination is performed using a continuous-wave halogen lamp positioned at about 2 m from the paintings.
+In both these techniques, the images are recorded by means of a Cedip JADE camera (320 x 240 pixel, InSb focal plane array, 30 m pitch, 3.6–5.1 m wavelength range, noise equivalent temperature difference < 25 mK at 30 °C), positioned perpendicularly to the painting surface.
+Image acquisition and processing are conducted using Altair 5.50 software.

 results

-In the following discussion, the thermographic results will be compared with those obtained by mid-infrared reflectography in the investigated painting areas.
-To facilitate the comparison, the thermograms are presented with an inverted grey palette so that, the hotter elements will appear darker in the images.
+In the following discussion, the thermographic results will be compared with those obtained by mid-infrared reflectography in the areas of the paintings under investigation.
+To facilitate the comparison, the thermograms are presented with an inverted grey palette so that the hotter elements will appear darker in the images.

-The painting of Giovanni Maria Morandi and Mario Nuzzi
+Giovanni Maria Morandi and Mario Nuzzi’s painting

-A series of pentimenti have been detected in the “Ritratto di Mario Nuzzi che dipinge un vaso di fiori” by Giovanni Maria Morandi and Mario Nuzzi.
+A series of pentimenti were detected in the ‘Ritratto di Mario Nuzzi che dipinge un vaso di fiori’ by Giovanni Maria Morandi and Mario Nuzzi.
 As an example, both the thermogram (Figure 4b) and the mid-infrared reflectogram (Figure 4c) reveal several changes to the initial concept of the painting.
-In fact, the arrows in the figures indicate a different hairstyle and a head contouring with respect to the current appearance of the painting (Figure 4a).
+The arrows in the figures indicate a different hairstyle and head contouring with respect to the current appearance of the painting (Figure 4a).

 Figure 4.
-The “Ritratto di Mario Nuzzi che dipinge un vaso di fiori”, Giovanni Maria Morandi and Mario Nuzzi, Chigi Palace, Ariccia. (a) Picture and corresponding (b) thermogram and (c) mid-infrared reflectogram where the arrows indicate some variations in the Nuzzi hairstyle.
+The ‘Ritratto di Mario Nuzzi che dipinge un vaso di fiori’, Giovanni Maria Morandi and Mario Nuzzi, Chigi Palace, Ariccia. (a) Picture and corresponding (b) thermogram and (c) mid-infrared reflectogram in which the arrows indicate some variations in Nuzzi’s hairstyle.

-A further element highlighted by PT and MIR investigations is shown in Figure 5.
-The thermogram (Figure 5b) and the mid-infrared reflectogram (Figure 5c) detect the stitching line of the two parts composing the canvas (indicated by the arrows in the figures), as it is reported in the literature [23].
+A further element highlighted by the PT and MIR investigations is shown in Figure 5.
+The thermogram (Figure 5b) and the mid-infrared reflectogram (Figure 5c) both detect the stitching line of the two separate pieces that form the canvas (indicated by the arrows in the figures), which has been reported in the literature [23].

 Figure 5.
-The “Ritratto di Mario Nuzzi che dipinge un vaso di fiori”, Giovanni Maria Morandi and Mario Nuzzi, Chigi Palace, Ariccia. (a) Picture and corresponding (b) thermogram and (c) mid-infrared reflectogram where the arrows indicate the connection between two parts of the canvas.
+The ‘Ritratto di Mario Nuzzi che dipinge un vaso di fiori’, Giovanni Maria Morandi and Mario Nuzzi, Chigi Palace, Ariccia. (a) Picture and corresponding (b) thermogram and (c) mid-infrared reflectogram in which the arrows indicate the join between the two pieces of canvas.

-It is worth noticing that pentimenti has been detected only on the Nuzzi head, thus evidencing the great attention devoted by Giovanni Maria Morandi in the realistic representation of the Nuzzi physiognomy.
-With the exception of the connection between the two parts of canvas, the thermographic results do not show any defects or inhomogeneities, thus indicating a good state of conservation of the painting.
+It is worth noting that the pentimenti has only been detected on Nuzzi’s head, thus evidencing the great attention shown by Giovanni Maria Morandi to the realistic representation of Nuzzi’s physiognomy.
+With the exception of the join between the two pieces of canvas, the thermographic results do not show any defects or inhomogeneities, thus indicating the painting’s good state of conservation.

-The painting of Filippo Lauri and Mario Nuzzi
+Filippo Lauri and Mario Nuzzi’s painting

-In the “Primavera” by Filippo Lauri and Mario Nuzzi several pentimenti have been revealed, especially in the numerous cherubs.
-For instance, the mid-infrared reflectogram (Figure 6c) shows several changes to the initial concept of the cherub physiognomic traits (indicated by the arrows), which are not visible in the thermogram (Figure 6b), thus indicating a pentimento beneath the surface pictorial layer.
+In the ‘Primavera’ by Filippo Lauri and Mario Nuzzi, several pentimenti were revealed, especially among the numerous cherubs.
+For instance, the mid-infrared reflectogram (Figure 6c) shows several changes to the initial concept of the cherub’s physiognomic traits (indicated by the arrows), which are not visible in the thermogram (Figure 6b), thus indicating a pentimento beneath the surface pictorial layer.